darklang/docs/docs/discussion/structured-editing.md

 ## Nesting Expressions

-Expressions in Dark are nested.
+Expressions in Darklang are nested.
 For example, a multiplication expression is a compound expression with two sub-expressions as operands:

 ![Multiplication Diagram](/img/structuredediting/mul_diagram.png)